-This work has partly been funded by the EUROCC2 project funded by the European High-Performance Computing Joint Undertaking (JU) and EU/EEA states under grant agreement No 101101903.
+This work has partly been funded by the EUROCC2 project funded by the European High- Performance Computing Joint Undertaking (JU) and EU/EEA states under grant agreement No 101101903.

-This work has partly been funded by the German Research Foundation under Germany's Excellence Strategy, EXC-2070 - 390732324 - PhenoRob and by the German Federal Ministry of Education and Research (BMBF) in the framework of the funding initiative "Plant roots and soil ecosystems, significance of the rhizosphere for the bio-economy" (Rhizo4Bio), subproject CROP (ref.
-FKZ 031B0909A).
+This work has partly been funded by the German Research Foundation under Germany's Excel-lence Strategy, EXC-2070 - 390732324 - PhenoRob and by the German Federal Ministry of Education and Research (BMBF) in the framework of the funding initiative Soil as a Sustainable Resource for the Bioeconomy BonaRes, the project BonaRes (Module A): Sustainable Subsoil Management - Soil3; subproject 3 (grant 031B1066C).